Old world gnome wood carving

 • Feel free to add a few wrinkles on the arms (oops… we forgot them!).

-Left side of carved gnome before painting50.
+Left view of carved gnome prior to painting50.
 Left view

-RIght side of carved gnome before painting49.
+Right side of finished carved gnome prior to painting49.
 Right view

-Back side of carved gnome before painting51.
+Back side of finished wood carved gnome before painting51.
 Back view

 Time to paint the gnome wood carving